cardano-foundation/developer-portal/docs/integrate-cardano/creating-wallet-faucet.md

 Now you might find it odd that there is not much information in the result that was returned the command, but that is totally normal as there are no available **UTXO** in the specific **wallet address** that we have queried just yet as it is a new wallet.

-Our next step is to request some `tADA` from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet).
+Our next step is to request some `tAda` from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet).

-Once you requested some `tADA` from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet) we can then run the query again and you should see something like this:
+Once you requested some `tAda` from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet) we can then run the query again and you should see something like this:

 ```
                            TxHash                                 TxIx        Amount